urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 1. The Lion and the Rabbit
-> **Target Words**: `afraid, agree, angry, arrive, attack, bottom, clever, cruel, finally, hide, hunt, lot, middle, moment, pleased, promise, reply, safe, trick, well`
+> `afraid, agree, angry, arrive, attack, bottom, clever, cruel, finally, hide, hunt, lot, middle, moment, pleased, promise, reply, safe, trick, well`

 A cruel lion lived in the forest.
 Every day, he killed and ate a lot of animals.
 The other animals were afraid the lion would kill them all.
 The animals told the lion, “Let’s make a deal.
 If you promise to eat only one animal each day, then one of us will come to you every day.
 Then you don’t have to hunt and kill us.”